Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 Different types of neurons transmit information at different rates.

-The brain is not able to feel pain, it lacks pain receptors.
+The brain is unable to feel pain; it lacks pain receptors.

 Nails and hair

-Women's hair is on average twice as thin as men's, in addition, the thickness and stiffness of the hair depends on race.
+Women's hair is on average two times thinner than men's; in addition, the thickness and coarseness of hair depends on race.

 The beard and mustache grow faster than all other hair.

-The average hair can support the weight of a 100 gram chocolate bar.
+The average hair can support the weight of a hundred gram chocolate bar.

 Toenails grow 4 times slower than fingernails.

-Every day a person falls from fifty to hundreds of hairs.
+Every day a person loses from fifty to a hundred hairs.

-The nail on the middle finger grows the fastest, probably because this finger is the longest.
+The nail on the middle finger grows the fastest, probably because it is the longest finger.

-There is a lot of hair on the human body, as much as our closest primate relatives, just not all of them are so clearly visible.
+There is a lot of hair on the human body, as much as our closest primate relatives, but not all of it is so clearly visible.

-One hair can stay in place for an average of three to seven years.
+One hair can remain in place for an average of three to seven years.

 Human hair decomposes so slowly that it is virtually indestructible.

-Before baldness becomes noticeable to others, a person loses more than 50% of the hairline.
+Before baldness becomes noticeable to others, a person loses more than 50% of his hair.

 Internal organs

-The heartbeat generates enough pressure to send a stream of blood over a distance of 9 meters.
+The heartbeat generates enough pressure to force blood to flow over a distance of 9 meters.

 The small intestine is the largest internal organ in the human body.